hellogreg/pstv/pstv.md

 The PSTV is often referred to as just a Vita that plugs into your TV.
 And again, technically, that’s true, but wrong.
 Because the PSTV isn’t used in the same places or manner as a Vita, it’s not a Vita.
 It's not more or less.
 It's something else.

-But the PSTV's current interface looks like the Vita’s.
+But the PSTV's current visual interface does look like the Vita’s.
 In fact it *is* the Vita interface, unaltered.

 I'm sure this saved on design and development costs.
-But, as a result, the branding no longer matches the rest of the current generation of Sony’s consumer devices.
-The system typeface is Rodin, the same as on the PlayStation 3.
-The Vita interface was also made to display on small screens, meaning that the type size and iconography are often larger than they need to be for most users.
+But, as a result, its branding no longer matches the rest of the current generation of Sony’s consumer devices.
+(For example, the default system typeface is Rodin, the same as on the PlayStation 3.)
+And the Vita interface was originally designed to display on small screens, meaning that the type size and iconography of the PSTV are often larger than they need to be, when displayed on an HDTV.

-### Stop Being So Touchy
+### It's Too Touchy

-The biggest issue with the Vita interface is that it was designed for touchscreen navigation, and not a controller, as the PSTV requires.
-This becomes an obstacle as soon as you turn the console on and reach the homescreen.
+My biggest issue with the Vita interface is that it was designed for touchscreen navigation, and not a controller, as the PSTV requires.
+This becomes an obstacle as soon as you reach the console's homescreen.

 For a controller-navigated interface, items should be in a line or a grid.
 This makes directional pad and analog stick navigation logical and predictable.
 Up, down, left, and right all correspond to d-pad button presses or analog movements.

 On a touchscreen like the Vita, a grid is less important.
 That's how we wound up with the current PSTV homescreen, where application icons appear diagonally, from row to row: